deepset-ai/haystack/proposals/text/3875-table-span.md

 stored as the first row, which can be seen [here](https://github.com/deepset-ai/haystack/pull/3872), which is consistent with the `Document.to_dict()` method seen [here](https://github.com/deepset-ai/haystack/blob/6af4f14fe0d375a1ae0ced18930a9239401231c7/haystack/schema.py#L164-L165).

-This means that the current `Span` and (new) `TableSpan` dataclass point to the wrong location when the table is converted to a list of lists.
+This means that the current `Span` and (new) `TableCell` dataclass point to the wrong location when the table is converted to a list of lists.

 For example, the following code